 £1950 + VAT.
 If you are a member of a Multi Academy Trust (MAT) and on our preferred supplier list or your school is one of our partner teaching school alliance schools, you may be eligible for a 10% discount.

 - The application window is open now closed.

 - Those who have been successful will be invited to the induction.
-Those who have been deemed ‘borderline’ will be invited to interview in early October 2017.
+Those who have been deemed ‘borderline’ will be invited to interview on 6th October 2017.

 - Induction residential will take place on 12th October at Jury’s Inn Hotel, East Midlands Airport followed by day 2 of the programme on 13th October 2017.